ucsd-cse131-sp17/pa2/README.md

 to, for example.
 So we need some way of generating new names that we know won't conflict.

-You've been provided with a function `gen_temp` (meaning “generate temporary”) that takes a string and appends the value of a counter to it, which increases on each call.
+You've been provided with a function `gen_temp` (meaning "generate temporary") that takes a string and appends the value of a counter to it, which increases on each call.
 You can use `gen_temp` to create fresh names for labels and variables, and be guaranteed the names won't overlap as long as you use base strings don't have numbers at the end.